On the Double Copy for Spinning Matter: Double Copy from Dimensional Reduction

 where we have denoted the indices as $\bar{\mu},\mathbf{\bar{\nu}}$ to emphasize that the trace is taken in $D=d+1$ dimensions.
 However, after dimensional reduction we have $\epsilon^{\bar{\mu}}\to\epsilon^{\mu}$, and we extract the corresponding dilaton via

 This means that taking the dimensional reduction does not commute with extracting dilaton states, as e.g. terms of the form $P_{1}\cdot\epsilon\,P_{2}\cdot\tilde{\epsilon}$ are projected to $P_{1}\cdot P_{2}=p_{1}\cdot p_{2}+m^{2}$ in the first case and to $p_{1}\cdot p_{2}$ in the second case.
-We will adopt the second construction: first implement dimensional reduction on the fat states, and then project onto either dilatons or gravitons.
+In order to match certain results in the literature (e.g. \cite{Goldberger:2016iau}) we find that we need to adopt the second construction: first implement dimensional reduction on the fat states, and then project onto either dilatons or gravitons.

 Let us close this subsection by providing some key examples of this procedure for $n=3,4$.
 The 3-pt. dilaton amplitude from (\ref{eq:massiveklt}), using \eqref{eq:fatgraviton}, gives